 Health and Well Being Outcomes Activities / Learning Contexts Class Teacher Comments Movement skills, competencies and concepts HWB 0-21a I am learning to move my body well, exploring how to manage and control it and finding out how to use and share space.
 HWB 0-22a I am developing my movement skills through practice and energetic play.
 Co-operation and competition HWB 0-23a I am aware of my own and others' needs and feelings especially when taking turns and sharing resources.
 I recognise the need to follow rules.
-Gymnastics (2) Over a 5/6 week lesson block, pupils will continue to consolidate skills of travelling, jumping, rolling and weight on hands from the introductory lessons in Gymnastics (1) Pupils will practise the above movement skills using apparatus (e.g. benches, gym tables).
+Pupils will practise the above movement skills using apparatus (e.g. benches, gym tables).
 Pupils will also be given the opportunity to explore apparatus: moving on, off, over and under.
 Pupils will be reminded how to handle and use equipment safely and show a willingness to perform a variety actions.
 Evaluating and appreciating HWB 0-24a By exploring and observing movement, I can describe what I have learned about it.
 Physical activity and health HWB 0-25a I am enjoying daily opportunities to participate in different kinds of energetic play, both outdoors and indoors.